Running a Serial MATLAB Job

 More the number of matlab workers, more are the chances of overhead and hence reduced speedup.
 If you have a matlab code with independent computations, then Job arrays and Parallel Job Array are one of the most easiest and efficient ways of parallelizing your computations.
 Follow the corresponding highlighted links for a much more detailed example.
 You can also contact us if you need any further help with this.

 Many routines in MATLAB have been written to run on a GPU.
-Below is a MATLAB script (svd_matlab.m) that performs a matrix decomposition using a GPU:
+Below is a MATLAB script (matlab_gpu.m) that prints out information about the GPU device:

 gpu = gpuDevice();